Interoperability Overview (C# Programming Guide)

 The topic describes methods to enable interoperability between C# managed code and unmanaged code.

 The Common Language Runtime (CLR) manages access to system resources.
 Calling unmanaged code that is outside the CLR bypasses this security mechanism, and therefore presents a security risk.
 For example, unmanaged code might call resources in unmanaged code directly, bypassing CLR security mechanisms.
-For more information, see .NET Framework Security.
+For more information, see Security in .NET.

 Exposing COM Components to C#